 This guide will take you step by step through how to dismantle the Braun Oral-B Professional Care Type 3756 electric toothbrush and replace the battery.
-The tutorial is based on the Type 3756 Professional Care 1000 model but applies to other 3754, 3756 and 3757 types including the Professional Care, PRO and TriZone 600, 1000, 2000 and 3000 models and others.
+The tutorial is based on the Type 3756 toothbrush but also applies to Type 3754 toothbrushes.
+These include the Professional Care, PRO and TriZone 600, 1000, 2000 and 3000 model names, and others.
 The type number of your toothbrush is marked on the bottom of the handle.

 The basic method is: